morganjroberts/open-UST/docs/cable-preparation.md

 # Cable Preparation

 A shielded round ribbon cable is used to connect each transducer module to the data acquisition system.
-The ends of each cable must be prepared by installing an insulation-displaement-contact (IDC) connector, and by terminating the copper braid,
+The ends of each cable must be prepared by installing an insulation-displaement-contact (IDC) connector, and by terminating the copper braid.

 ## Cut Cable to Length